-The sampling unit being the enterprise, it can represent numerous locations which might contribute to different parts of the population (different sub-industries, province/territory, etc.).
-Each location is considered an estimation unit.
-The characteristics of the estimation units are used to derive the domains of estimation, including the industrial classification and the geography.
-Estimation for the survey portion is done by simple aggregation of the weighted values of all sampled locations that are found in the domain of estimation.
-Estimates are computed for several domains of estimation such as industrial groups and provinces/territories, based on the most recent classification information available for the location and the survey reference period.
-It should be noted that this classification information may differ from the original sampling classification because records may have changed in size, industry, or location.
+Estimates are computed at several levels of interest such as industrial groups and province, based on the most recent classification information available from the Business Register for the statistical entity and the survey reference period.
+It should be noted that this classification information may differ from the original sampling strata because records may have changed in size, industry, or location.
 Changes in classification are reflected immediately in the estimates.

 Revisions and seasonal adjustment